 Minetec provides unique, high-precision tracking, productivity and safety solutions for underground hard-rock mines.
-Minetec's technology enables real-time monitoring and control of mining operations, which in turn allow miners to visualise the whole mine to optimise productivity and enhance safety.
+Minetec's technology enables real-time monitoring and control of mining operations which, in turn, allow miners to visualise the whole mine, enabling them to optimise productivity and enhance safety.

 Minetec has deployed its solutions into several operational mines, which are now realising tangible improvements to both productivity and safety.
-This has lead to an increased level of interest from miners as the message spreads throughout the industry.
+This has led to an increased level of interest from miners as the message continues to spread throughout the industry.

-Our strategy for Minetec is to pursue opportunities that will scale the business to achieve sales and profitability levels that will make a significant contribution to the Codan group.
-These include forming strategic relationships with global miners and major suppliers to the mining industry.
+Our strategy for Minetec is to pursue opportunities that will scale the business to achieve sales and profitability levels that are significant to the Codan group.
+This includes forming strategic relationships with global miners and major suppliers to the mining industry.

 Minetec delivered a small operating profit in FY17.

-The challenge is to grow the profitability to meaningful levels in the future.
+The challenge is to grow profitability to meaningful levels in the future.